top of page

 CANADIAN MINING

-A major mining boom is taking place in northwest British Columbia.
-Combined with B.C.'s reduced environmental safeguards and lack of engagement from the US, Alaska, and Tribal Nations, it poses significant risks for Southeast Alaska.
+Combined with reduced environmental safeguards, and a lack of engagement from the US, Alaska, and Tribal Nations, the rapid mining development poses a significant threat for Southeast Alaska communities downstream.

 Aerial image of mining

-This development is having a major impact on the environment in northwest British Columbia, and is threatening the Southeast Alaska region.
-The mines involve large-scale infrastructure development and generate immense quantities of tailings and mine wastes.
-Water treatment will be required in perpetuity.
+This development is already having a major impact in the northwest British Columbia.
+The mines involve large-scale infrastructure development and generate immense quantities of tailings and mine wastes, requiring treatment and maintenance in perpetuity — the threat of catastrophic dam failures will continue for centuries after the mines have been closed.

 THE RED CHRIS MINE

 Regardless of strong opposition from First Nations, Southeast Alaska Tribes, fishermen, and environmental groups, operations at the Red Chris Mine began in 2015.
-The mine was built by Imperial Metals, the company responsible for Mount Polley Mine breach - the worst environmental disaster in B.C.’s history.
+The mine was built by Imperial Metals, the company responsible for the Mount Polley Mine breach - the worst environmental disaster in B.C.’s history.

-THE ESKAY CREEK PROJECT
+THE ESKAY CREEK

 THE SCHAFT CREEK PROJECT